mosslab/mosslab/README.md

--  I’m mostly doing Windows centric stuff using powershell and python, learning Windows devops and azure automation skills etc.
+-  I’m mostly doing Windows centric stuff using PowerShell and python, learning Windows devops and azure automation skills etc.
 -  I like to tinker with both web and client apps.

 <!---